openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.sense/README.md

     ...
 }
 ```
-Possible values for `<itemlist>` can be seen in the [generic persistence file documentation](https://github.com/openhab/openhab/wiki/Persistence), as can values for the `strategy` clauses.

 The important values for open.sen.se are the `alias`es.
 Substitute `<alias1>`, `<alias2>`, etc. with a feed ID from open.sen.se and the corresponding items will be sent to that feed.

 The following example shows a very simple `sense.persist` which illustrates this:

 ```
 Strategies {
 	everyDay	: "0 0 0 * * ?"